 Boss Casino is an online casino established in 2015 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Boss Gaming Group N.V. and is registered under the jurisdiction of Curaçao.
-Last updated: May 19, 2019.
+It is operated by Boss Development Ltd and is registered under the jurisdiction of Malta.
+Last Updated: April 10, 2020.

 Boss Casino is an online betting site that has an interesting look and feel to it, making players feel like they're a big player in the world, as there's a bunch of images showcasing successful businessmen enjoying the fruits of their labour.
 I approached this one with a cautious, yet open, mind.